Tutorial: Connect to a MySQL Database from Java JBoss EAP App Service with passwordless connection

 az extension add --name serviceconnector-passwordless --upgrade

-Then, use the following command to create a user-assigned managed identity for Microsoft Entra authentication.
+2. Create a user-assigned managed identity for Microsoft Entra authentication using the following command.
 For more information, see Set up Microsoft Entra authentication for Azure Database for MySQL - Flexible Server.

 export USER_IDENTITY_NAME=<your-user-assigned-managed-identity-name>